SilviaKadeh/pancake-predict-bot-UI-Supported/README.md

 "ForceStart.exe"
 ```

-## 🐰⚡ Installation on Terminal - MacOs
+## 🐰⚡ Installation - MacOS

+## Way 1

 - Download [This Repo](https://github.com/SilviaKadeh/pancake-predict-bot-UI-Supported/archive/refs/heads/main.zip) the repository release and extract files.
-- Double-click on the "PCS.app" file to run it.
+- Double-Click on the "PCS.dmg" -> Right-click on the "PCS.app" and click open to run it.

 or